This cells setups the environment when executed in Google Colab.

 minCh = 1

-dHbO = 10 #µMol
+dHbO = 10 # µMol

-dHbR = -3 #µMol
+dHbR = -3 # µMol

-chan_droplist = snr_ch_droplist # list of dropped channels due to bad SNR, effectively reducing probe
+chan_droplist = snr_ch_droplist # list of dropped channels due to bad SNR,

 parcel_dOD, parcel_mask = fwm.parcel_sensitivity(